Personalized Screening Improves Early Detection of Deadly Ovarian Cancer

 The test is not yet available, but a company is entering into discussions with the FDA to evaluate it.
 “CA125 has been the best ovarian cancer marker that the research community has found to date, but it certainly is far from perfect,” Skates says.
 “We need to find other biomarkers to complement it or that rise earlier than CA125 does.”

 Down the road, Skates and his research team hope to find a multiple marker panel that will add to ROCA’s effectiveness as an early detection test or better still, indicate the disease even before CA125 levels rise.
-“We are dedicated to spending a significant amount of time and effort to find such markers, and that’s quite a difficult process,” he says.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+“We are dedicated to spending a significant amount of time and effort to find such markers, and that’s quite a difficult process,” he says.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio